The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

-We check the effect of this bias on the precision of the recovered parameters by rerunning our recovery tests excluding the two largest-scale bins from $\wprp$ (but including these bins for the other observables that use them).
-We find that when excluding these scales, the precision we obtain on $\om$ using only $\wprp$ decreases by less than 5\% (averaged over 70 test models); this is similar when using the three standard statistics, as well as when including all five statistics.
-For the quantity $\gfs$, removing these two bins does significantly decrease the precision by $\simo40$\% when using only $\wprp$, but when including the other statistics in the inference, the change is only at the 3\% level.
-This corresponds to a change in our main result, the increased precision when including the beyond-standard statistics to $\gfs$, of only 3.3\%.
-These changes are quite small, and while it is curious that these two bins have significant power to affect the accuracy of the recovered $\om$ parameter yet not the precision, this small bias does not change our main result.
-Finally, we note that there is also a very small bias towards high $\sig$ when using just $\wprp$, which does not change when removing the two largest-scale bins; however, it does mostly disappear using the larger 700-model test sample, so we are not greatly concerned with this result.
+We further investigate this issue by excluding successively larger scales of $\wprp$ and $\cfm$ from our analysis, as large-scale clustering should be the most affected by $\om$.
+We find that removing the two largest-scale bins, above 12.5 $\hMpc$ (with logarithmic averages of 17.7 and 35.4 $\hMpc$) results in an unbiased CDF of recovered $\om$ values.
+We check the effect of this bias on the precision of the recovered parameters by rerunning our recovery tests excluding the two largest-scale bins for $\wprp$ and $\cfm$ (but including these bins for the other observables that use them).
+We find that, when excluding these scales, the precision we obtain on $\om$ using $\wprp$ decreases by $\simo$13\% and using $\cfm$ by 16\% (averaged over 70 test models); this is similar when using the three standard statistics, and reduces to a precision decrease of only 9\% when including all five statistics.
+For the quantity $\gfs$, removing these two bins does significantly decrease the precision by 49\% when using only $\wprp$, but for $\cfm$, this only decreases it by 4\%.
+For the three standard statistics, the decrease is 8\%, and for all five, it is only 4\%.
+This corresponds to very small changes to our main target result, the relative increased precision when including the beyond-standard statistics compared to the standard statistics, showing that our overall results are robust to this bin exclusion choice.
+The exception is that excluding these two large-scale bins actually increases the relative precision on $\om$, perhaps because the beyond-standard statistics, likely the $\mcf$, are capturing the large-scale information that we are excluding from $\wprp$ and $\cfm$.